PaperMC/docs/docs/paper/admin/reference/system-properties.md

 #### paperclip.patchonly:

 - **default**: `false`
-- **description**: Sets whether the server should only patch the Vanilla server and download libraries.
+- **description**: Sets whether the server should patch the Vanilla server and download libraries without starting.